 A debt settlement lawyer specializes in helping clients deal with debt collectors, lenders, and creditors.
 In many cases, help their clients settle with creditors for much less than they owe.
 They work with people who are struggling with unsecured debt like credit card debt, private student loans, payday loans, medical bills, and more.

 However, debt settlement is just one component of what these lawyers do.
 They know the ins and outs of debt collection laws and help defend borrowers against unfair and illegal debt collection practices.
 They can also defend you if you’re sued by a creditor or debt collector.
 Further, a debt settlement attorney can also walk you through all of your debt relief options.
 They may recommend alternatives to settling, such as filing for bankruptcy.

 Unlike debt settlement companies, lawyers are held to higher ethical standards and operate in the best interest of their clients.

 Hiring a debt settlement attorney isn’t the right move for everyone.
 However, in certain situations, a lawyer can help tremendously.
 Here are four cases when it’s worth working with a debt settlement lawyer.

 1. You have an overwhelming amount of debt

-If you’re dealing with one or two debts that are fairly small — say, less than $5,000 — it might not be worth it to hire a debt settlement attorney.
+If you’re dealing with one or two fairly small debts — say, less than $5,000 — it might not be worth it to hire a debt settlement attorney.
 Delinquent debt of that size or larger could still be manageable on your own.
 Plus, it does cost money to hire a professional and go to court.

-On the other hand, if your debt is much larger or you have multiple accounts, judgments, liens or creditors harassing you by phone or sending letters, hiring a lawyer could be worth it.
-Even with legal and court fees factored in, there may be an opportunity to save quite a bit of money and get the debt resolved once and for all.
+On the other hand, if your total debt is much larger or you have multiple accounts, judgments, liens or creditors harassing you by phone or sending letters, hiring a lawyer could be worth it.
+Even with legal and court fees factored in, there may be an opportunity to save quite a bit of money and resolve the debt once and for all.